 Soft Tissue Laser Dentistry

 Soft tissue refers to gum tissues or other soft tissues in the mouth.
-Gum recontouring, or crown lengthening is a popular procedure which treats a “gummy” smile.
-Frenectomies, or tongue-ties which can impede speech, can also be treated.
-Soft tissue lasers can also be used in the treatment of gum disease, gum inflammation, cold sores, and benign tumors.
+Gum recontouring, also known as crown lengthening is a popular procedure that treats a “gummy” smile when there is an excess of gum over the top teeth.
+Frenectomies, or tongue-ties which can impede speech, can also be treated with this type of laser.
+Soft tissue lasers may also be used in the treatment of gum disease, gum inflammation, cold sores, and benign tumors.
+We are able to cut the gum tissue precisely in order to reshape it or remove tumors or infections.

 Hard Tissue Laser Dentistry

-Hard tissue refers to the actual tooth structure in the mouth.
-This type of laser dentistry addresses cavities and tooth decay, treats tooth sensitivity, and can be used in other restorative procedures.
-Dental lasers that treat hard tissue often use heat and water to treat these problems, and are a great option for patients who may have dental anxiety.
+Hard tissue refers to the actual tooth structure in the mouth, including the tooth enamel and bone.
+Using hard tissue lasers we can address cavities and tooth decay.
+A hard tissue laser can also treat tooth sensitivity and may be used in other restorative procedures.
+Dental lasers that treat hard tissue often use heat and water.
+We cut the hard tissue with a laser and then use water to cool off the tissue.
+Like soft tissue lasers, hard tissue lasers are a great option for patients who may have dental anxiety.
 Because laser dentistry is painless and does not use drills or needles, patients are comfortable during the procedure.

 Schedule an Appointment

-If you are interested in laser dentistry in Mount Pleasant, MI, call Dr. Raymond Ribitch and his team at 989.200.3896.
-Dr. Ribitch will be happy to address any questions or concerns you may have about laser dentistry, or any of our comprehensive dental services.
+If you are interested in laser dentistry in Mount Pleasant, MI, call Dr. Raymond Ribitch today at 989.200.3896.
+You may also request a consultation with Dr. Ribitch online.
+If you have any remaining questions about the ins and outs of laser dentistry, let Dr. Ribitch know.
+He will be happy to address any questions or concerns you may have about laser dentistry or any of our comprehensive dental services.